nlepage/templural/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/nlepage/templural/issues).

+In the interest of fostering an open and welcoming environment, we have adopted [a Code of Conduct](https://github.com/nlepage/templural/blob/main/CODE_OF_CONDUCT.md) that we expect project participants to commit to.
+Please read the full text so that you can understand what behavior will and will not be tolerated.

 ## Show your support